hswg94/nodeapi-demo/README.md

 # NodeAPI Demo

-This is a barebones Express.js API designed for easy deployment on an Azure VM running Ubuntu.
+This is a barebones Express.js API

 ## Features
 - Simple Express server